alemaconsulting/alemacconsulting/_source/eng-english.md

 - Net/gross calculator for employers
 - Plus many more on request

 ### Business plans

 - Establishing a new company
 - New projects
 - Getting a bank loan
 - Major purchases

-### Starting your own busines

-- Support for business start-ups
-- Legal forms
-- Calculations
-- Preparation of business plans

 ### Presentations